 A Leading Role in the World's Largest Oyster Restoration Effort

 We provide scientific support and funding for oyster restoration around the country.
 In the Chesapeake Bay, oyster populations are only at about 1% of historical levels due to disease, pollution, habitat loss, and overharvesting.
 The NOAA Chesapeake Bay Office is an active partner in the Chesapeake Bay Program, which focuses on large-scale oyster restoration projects.
 The goal is to restore oysters in 10 Chesapeake Bay tributaries by 2025.
 We lead the workgroups in Maryland and Virginia that coordinate this large-scale restoration effort.
 While there is still a lot of work to be done, we are well on the way.

-As part of this effort, NOAA's Chesapeake Bay Office conducts sonar surveys and develops analyses of existing habitat.
+As part of this effort, the NOAA Chesapeake Bay Office conducts sonar surveys and develops analyses of existing habitat.
 This information helps planners decide where to restore oyster reefs and track reef health after the restoration is completed.

-We measure the success of tributary projects against high standards for the percentage of restorable bottom converted to healthy reef and for oyster density and reef biomass.
-To ensure there are enough oysters to produce a self-sustaining population, these projects are significantly larger than similar projects only a decade ago.
+We measure the success of oyster restoration projects against high standards to track things like reef size, complexity, oyster density, and reef biomass.
+To ensure there are enough oysters in a tributary to produce a self-sustaining population, these projects are significantly larger than similar projects only a decade ago.

 The NOAA Chesapeake Bay Office is also conducting and funding research to quantify the benefits restored oyster reefs bring to both the ecosystem and our economy.

 We Partner to Support Oyster Reef Habitat

 NOAA’s community-based oyster restoration projects draw strength from partnerships with other federal agencies as well as local stakeholders.
 Local water-oriented organizations are especially important because they engage their members in volunteer efforts.

 In the Pacific Northwest, we work with tribes, states, the shellfish industry, and local organizations to rebuild dense, breeding populations of Olympia Oysters in Puget Sound.
 NOAA maintains a native shellfish hatchery, providing seed stock for restoration efforts.
 The goal is to restore at least 100 acres of native oyster habitat in Puget Sound by 2020.

 Nationwide, nearly 17,000 volunteers have participated in this and other NOAA oyster restoration projects.